Code-With-Robby/AI-Social-Media-Out-Reach-Tool/README.md

 This project provides an AI-powered tool to create personalized outreach messages for social media.
 It is designed to be **general-purpose**, allowing users to input their niche, YouTube channel, and the person or creator they want to contact.
 The tool automatically researches the target and generates a concise, professional, and personalized direct message.

+## Full Walthrough tutorial on how to set this up: https://youtu.be/rCkELyj_Dfw?si=KkZOkwj17B5uYYax
 ---

 ## Features